 What are Tax Credits?

 Tax credits are great.
 They are like money-off vouchers against your tax bill.
 The more credits you have, the less tax you will pay and the higher your net salary will be.
 Your basic credits are your:

 What is my Standard Rate Cut-off Point?

-Put simply, your standard rate cut off point (or SRCOP as its known) is the amount of income you are allowed earn where you pay tax at only 20%.
+Put simply, your standard rate cut-off point is the amount of income you can earn where you pay tax at the lower rate of 20%.
 Earnings above this are taxed at 40%.
-The government set what this limit is per individual (typically €33,800 per individual annually) but it is possible to share some with your spouse or claim a higher amount in certain circumstances) so it’s important to pay attention to what yours is and know where you can increase it.
+The government set what this limit is per individual annually (€36,800 for 2022).
+It’s also possible to share some with your spouse (up to €9,000) so it’s important to pay attention to what yours are and how they are split.

 How do I calculate my weekly tax figure?